NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

 ****

+* Open the project in GitLab and extract the `HTTPS` clone URL
 * Navigate into your local repository
-* Use `` <------ TODO as remote origin URL
+* Use `git remote add origin <remoteurl>`
 * Push your local history
-* Use `--set-upstream` to enable the local branch following the remote repository
+* Use `--set-upstream` to enable the local branch tracking the remote repository

 ## Bonus: